airpair/the-legend-of-canvas/post.md

     <source src="http://anonymous-function.com/zelda-canvas/media/linkMovementCanvas.m4v">
 </video>

+### Collision Detection
+Everything other than the background image lives as a 'body' which is drawn on the canvas.
+Each body is a rectangle (usually square) and has a center point, width, and height.
+It's simple to tell if two bodies are overlapping using the laws of the Cartesian coordinate system.
+For every iteration of the game loop, I spin over all bodies that need to check for collision.
+Based on the types of bodies, I can determine what needs to happen.
+Examples:

+- Did Link collide with a Rupee?
+Pick it up.
+- Did Link collide with a ShopItem?
+Pick it up and change rupee count.
+- Did Link collide with an Enemy?
+Is he swinging the sword the wrong way?
+Take damage.

 ## What I Learned

 I did not do enough planning to allow myself to fail fast with my first approach.
 Planning was for work projects, this was just a video game.